chmagitt/iothub-private-endpoint/chapters/ipfilter.md

 <br>

 ## IP filter configuration
-In order restrict the access to Iot Hub  you can allow only some devices or some application<br>
+For security enforcement, IoT Hub can rstric access to a whitelist devices or applications based on source IP Address <br>
 In this example, the Raspverry Pi online will be blocked<br>
 <br>
 <img width="850" alt="filter2" src="https://github.com/chmagitt/iothub-private-endpoint/blob/main/media/Filter2.png">